MadcowD/ell/docs/src/core_concepts/ell_simple.rst

     description = describe_image_url(image_url)
     print(description)  # This will print a text description of the image from the URL

 In these examples, the ``describe_image`` function takes a PIL Image object as input, while ``describe_image_url`` takes a string URL.
-The ``ell.user`` message combines both text and image inputs. ``@ell.simple`` automatically handles the conversion of the PIL Image object or ImageUrl into the appropriate format for the language model.
+The ``ell.user`` message combines both text and image inputs. ``@ell.simple`` automatically handles the conversion of the PIL Image object or ImageContent into the appropriate format for the language model.

 This approach simplifies working with multimodal inputs, allowing you to focus on your application logic rather than the intricacies of API payloads.